-GSA offers a variety of publications addressing specific aspects of acquiring and disposing of excess federal personal property.
-They also keep agencies up to date on the latest programs and developments.
+GSA offers a variety of publications addressing specific aspects of acquiring and disposing excess federal personal property.
+GSA also keeps agencies up to date on the latest programs and developments.
 These items are:

-A summary of the variety of sales methods GSA offers to facilitate an agency’s sale of personal property.
+- A summary of the variety of sales methods GSA offers to facilitate an agency’s sale of personal property can be found in the GSA Auctions Flyer [PDF - 126 KB].
 GSA auctions include online and live auctions.

-Gives information on any items available for private citizens for purchase after personal property has completed the surplus donation process.
-More information is available through Surplus Personal Property Sales.
+- Information on any items available for private citizens for purchase after personal property has completed the surplus donation process is available in the For Public Sale [PDF - 870 KB] publication.
+Additional details available on the Surplus Personal Property Sales website.

-To order printed copies of GSA publications, visit our Centralized Mailing List Service.
+Visit our Centralized Mailing List Service to order printed copies of GSA publications.
 Personal Property Management brochures are available online.
 You can get additional information from your Area Property Officer.